SMI Student FAQ

 Since we are only in Albania two weeks, we have a limited amount of time to learn the screens, become comfortable working door-to-door and get to know our new Albanian team members, while simultaneously learning about the new culture and surroundings in Albania.
 By participating in SMI Philadelphia, students are able to become adept at the functional work of the screens, and develop close relationships with their American team members.
 This allows them to focus more meaningfully on other aspects of working and learning in the international context.
 It also prepares students to work soon after arriving and allows them more ability to provide support to the Albanian students, if needed.

 If you have attended a full SMI Philly in previous years, the Albania trip may be open to you too.
 A small portion of additional fundraising will be required, in addition to the Albania cost.
 Please contact the SMI director at [email protected] if you are interested in this option.

 How much does it cost to participate?

-Accepted Students: Please return your confirmation and release forms as soon as possible–the deadline in 2023 is April 7.
+Accepted Students: Please submit your commitment form as soon as possible–the deadline in 2024 is April 7.
 You should have received the link by email along with your acceptance letter.

 Waitlist Students: We will notify you no later than April 30, 2024, if a spot becomes available for you to attend SMI Philly, and must provide us with your decision by May 7.

 Here’s an awesome video, courtesy of the student participants, with highlights from SMI 2022!